Waffle/waffle/Source/JNA/waffle-demo/waffle-filter/README.md

 Waffle Filter Setup Instructions Using Tomcat Plugins
 =====================================================

-Plugins currently only available for tomcat 6 and 7.
+Plugins currently only available for tomcat 7.

-To deploy to a local running tomcat 6 or 7 instance, make the following changes
+To deploy to a local running tomcat 7 instance, make the following changes

 - Add a server block to .m2/settings.xml